marinov98/MarinMacs/README.md

 - If you just want **Emacs keybindings** either erase any "evil" package or comment them
 #### Packages for Evil Mode (Vim inside Emacs) :
 - **You have to make sure this package is NOT commented in order to ENABLE THE BINDINGS:**
-  - evil (basically creates vim inside emacs)
+  - evil (extensible vi layer) -> basically emulates vim inside emacs
 - **Evil support packages:**
   - evil-surround (just like surround in vim)
   - evil-mc (vimlike multiple cursors)